fireproof-storage/fireproof/notes/attach/03-keybag.md

 ### Key Metadata Structures

+These structures define how encryption keys are managed, identified, and retrieved throughout the Fireproof ecosystem.
+They form the backbone of Fireproof's secure content-addressable storage model.

 *   **`KeyBagRuntime`**: The runtime configuration for key management
     *   `url: URI`: ⭐ The **primary identifier** for a Keybag instance (e.g., `indexeddb://fp-keybag`, `file:///path/to/keybag`).
 This URI's scheme (`indexeddb:`, `file:`) dictates the storage backend.
 It's derived from options, environment variables (`FP_KEYBAG_URL`), or defaults.
     *   `sthis: SuperThis`: Runtime environment access and ID generation